African-Inspired, Lunch dontmissmyplate African-Inspired, Lunch dontmissmyplate

 Notes

-• The measurements for each sauce are for one fish.
-I made larger portions to save extras for other recipes.
+• The measurements for each sauce are for one fish with an extra portion to serve on the side.

-• Dry rub quantities are enough for all three fish.
+• The dry rub should be enough for all three fish.

 • Bake the fish in foil first to keep it juicy, then remove foil before spooning on the sauces.